“Hypnotherapy has the HIGHEST SUCCESS RATE of ANY form of therapy for smokers wishing to quit” – New Scientist – 1992

 How does hypnosis help me to kick the smoking habit?

-Because smoking is a habit, it is controlled by the unconscious mind.
-Since hypnosis and NLP work directly with the unconscious, this is the only method that has been proven to succeed.
+Smoking is a habit.
+Habits sit in the Unconscious mind.
+Hypnosis and NLP work directly with the unconscious to change the habit of smoking.
+The only method proven to succeed is Hypnosis.
 We can help you effortlessly transition into the healthy lifestyle of a happy non-smoker – it only takes sixty minutes to quit.

 Yes, definitely!
+We are so confident with our 4 step process we guarantee your success with our Life Time Guarantee.
 Hypnosis can be used to make positive changes in your life such as to stop smoking, lose weight, improve self-esteem and confidence, improve sales ability and memory retention.
-Practically any bad or destructive habits or behaviours can be removed via hypnosis.
+Remove Bad and destructive habits or behaviours with hypnosis.
 It can help ease fears and phobias, improve relationships and communication – the list goes on and on.